minghongx/ocs2/README.md

+Linux ARM64 is not supported because raisimTech/raisimLib#284.

 ## Start and interact with a container with Linux GUI support

 ### Preface

-As of June 2022, the mainstream display server communications protocols are Wayland and X11, with only the latter being considered here.
+As of June 2022, the mainstream display server communications protocols are Wayland and X11.
+Only the use of the latter will be discussed below.

 The container's name defualts to *surf*, as the container was developed for my XJTLU SURF in 2022.